xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Feb.
+14, 2023
+   * Complete Activity 1.7.2.
+Let me know if you want to present.
+   * Work on Week 5 Assignment in WileyPLUS.
+   * Watch [this](https://youtu.be/tBnTJGOlQd8) video to review interpretation of first derivative, and [this](https://youtu.be/k8fzHeA6teA) video to review interpretation of second derivative.

+ * Feb.
 9, 2023
    * Complete Activity 1.6.2.
 Let me know if you want to present.
    * Complete Week 4 Assignment in WileyPLUS.